darren-rose/slack-netes/README.md

 slack-netes
 ===========

-slack-netes is an Slackbot which runs inside Kubernetes
+slack-netes is a Slackbot which runs inside Kubernetes